spinlud/linkedin-jobs-scraper/README.md

                     limit: 10, // This will override global option limit (33) }
             },
-        ], { // Global options for this run, will be merged individually with each query options (if any)
+        ], { // Global options, will be merged individually with each query options
             locations: ["Europe"],
             optimize: true,
             limit: 33,